Chiaroscuro

 What is the Difference Between Sfumato and Chiaroscuro?

 As noted, chiaroscuro involves the combined use of light and shadow.
 However, the meeting point of these two values may give rise to sharp lines or contours.
 Leonardo da Vinci pioneered the technique of sfumato in order to soften the transition from light to dark.
 In his notes on painting he says that light and shade should blend "without lines or borders, in the manner of smoke.
 (In Italian, sfumato means "vanished gradually like smoke").
 Sfumato typically involves the use of several translucent glazes to create a gradual tonal spectrum from dark to light, thus eliminating undesirable sharp contours.
-Sfumato is exemplified in the soft facial shading on the face of The Mona Lisa (c.1503, Louvre).
-The technique of sfumato was later perfected by Giorgione (1477-1510) and Correggio (1490-1534).
+Sfumato is exemplified in the faces of the Virgin of the Rocks and the soft facial shading on the face of the Mona Lisa (c.1503, Louvre).
+The technique of sfumato was also mastered by Giorgione (1477-1510) and Correggio (1490-1534).

 Origins and History of Chiaroscuro